Instructor of English

 - BA, English writing studies, College of Saint Elizabeth, 2010

-Erin Andersen is a PhD candidate in the English program at the Graduate Center.
+Dr. Erin Andersen has completed a PhD in the English program at the Graduate Center.
 Before coming to Centenary, Andersen taught as a Graduate Teaching Fellow at John Jay College of Criminal Justice, CUNY and administered and tutored in the online writing tutor program at the College of Saint Elizabeth.
 Andersen is a life-long resident of rural New Jersey, but appreciates the influence of her work in New York City on her pedagogy.
 An avid gardener and cook, a horse owner, and a New Jersey Devils hockey fan, Andersen lives with her husband and cats.

 “Making the Most and Best Use of Eggs: Producer-Consumers, Modernist Labor Periodicals, and the Rhetoric of the Farmer’s Wife.”